 - For the parrot that keeps itself clean.
 A bath every 2 weeks will suffice.

 - Parrots that eat messy food or don’t rigorously preen.
 Once-weekly bathing.

 - After spending time at the bottom of the cage, the parrot smells.
 Twice-weekly bathing.

 Parrots shouldn’t be bathed daily because they need to develop a natural coating of oil or powder over their feathers.
 Bird dust protects their feathers from harm.

 Parrots are messy animals, so they may get dirty while playing in their cage or eating juicy food.

 How To Bathe A Parrot

-Bathing a parrot isn’t like bathing a dog.
-You shouldn’t approach it with a hose or just submerge it in your bathtub.
-Likewise, you can’t scrub the parrot down or rub it with your hands.
-Parrots need to be cleaned in a very specific way, so here are the best approaches:
+Don’t use a hose or submerge a parrot in the bathtub.
+Likewise, you can’t scrub a parrot down or rub it with your hands.
+Here are the different options:

 Can You Use Soap On Parrots?